ygalsk/keystone-gateway/DESIGN.md

 Keystone Gateway is a high-performance reverse proxy that provides:
 - Multi-tenant HTTP routing (by domain, path, or both)
 - Embedded Lua scripting for route definition
-- Load balancing across backend services
+- Stateless request forwarding to backend services
-- Health checking and automatic failover

 ### What Keystone Gateway IS NOT